BhumitJ/Torn-points-market-analysis/README.md

 - There are different access levels.
 Public-only keys will do fine for this repo.
 However, if you encounter any errors, you can get a high-level key.
 - Official TORN API guide here - https://www.torn.com/api.html#
 - If you accidentally commit a key, rotate it immediately.
+- Misuse of APIs or stealing APIs may cause action from TORN.
 ---

 ## License